GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 While for many sites the most common case will be when the user clicks a `<a href="...">`, there are two notable, more complex navigation types that are worth covering.

-### Programatic Navigation :programatic-navigation
+### Programmatic Navigation {: #programmatic-navigation }

-First is programatic navigation, where navigation is caused by a method call inside youur client-side code.
+First is programmatic navigation, where navigation is caused by a method call inside youur client-side code.

 You can call `appHistory.navigate('/another_page')` from anywhere in your code to cause a navigation.
 This will be handled by the centralized event handler registered on the "navigate" handler, and your centralized handler will be called synchronously.